Estimated reading time: 12 minutes

-Staying Debt-Free is important to us, especially as we are near retirement age when anything could happen with our investments.
+Staying Debt-Free is vital to us, especially as we are near retirement age when anything could happen with our investments.

 Canadians focus on month-to-month expenses, especially with the highest current inflation rate; it’s been at 4.1% since 2003.